-Dependent upon the type of RPE in use, the nuclear industry requires users to satisfy a number of requirements before they can use it.
+Dependent upon the type of RPE in use, the user must satisfy a number of requirements before they can use it.

 Where the RPE depends upon a seal onto the skin of the user (e.g. full face or half face respirators) user requirements are: